 If you ever think you’ve found a cat’s claw on your carpet, don’t worry, it’ll just be an outer layer that your cat has bitten off or removed as it was clawing its favorite surface.

-Cats scratch at objects to shed their old claw layers but will also bite and gnaw at them to help stubborn pieces come away.
+Cats scratch at objects to shed their old claw layers but will also bite and pull at them to help stubborn pieces come away.

-Scratching posts are invaluable for the health of your cat’s claws (and the preservation of your furniture), so it’s wise to provide them with a couple around the house.
+A Scratching post is invaluable for the health of your cat’s claws (and the preservation of your furniture), so it’s wise to provide them with a couple around the house.

 Try different materials and shapes.
 Some cats are vertical scratchers, and some prefer horizontal surfaces.
 Some like string-wound posts and some love carpet.